Inspection using drone technology

 1. Offshore constructions

 Additionally, drones are delivering good results with the increasingly taller wind turbines.
 In particular, leading edges, lightning receptors and nacelles are subjects for inspection.
-Here the drone collects high resolution pictures of possible defects, making it possible to plan repair work in detail as the data collected will help avoid unpleasant surprises during the maintenance period.
+Here the drone collects high resolution pictures of potential defects, making it possible to plan repair work in detail as the data collected will help avoid unpleasant surprises during maintenance.

 3. Confined spaces